spw5235/job-application-dashboard-api/README.md

 ```

-If the request is successful, the response will have an HTTP Status of 200 OK, and the body will be JSON containing the modified game, e.g.:
+If the request is successful, the response will have an HTTP Status of 200 OK, and the body will be JSON containing the modified contact, e.g.:

 ```json
 {